 The Master of Theology (ThM) degree is designed to enable qualified graduates in theology to broaden and deepen their theological knowledge and competencies beyond the MDiv level.
 This goal is achieved by providing an opportunity to take a limited number of courses in areas not previously included in their degree work, and also to pursue studies at an advanced level in a field of specialization.

 All applicants, including those whose first language is not English, must have taken the Graduate Record Examination (GRE) within five years preceding the date of application to Fuller.
 A verbal score 160 (600 on the prior scale) and a writing score of 5.0 are normally considered minimum entrance requirements.
-Applicants whose native language is not English may elect to submit an official Test of English as a Foreign Language (TOEFL) score of at least 100 (internet) or 600 (paper test), or an official IELTS Academic Format score of at least 7.0, in addition to submitting GRE scores, if these scores fall below the minimum acceptable scores.
+Applicants whose native language is not English must submit an official Test of English as a Foreign Language (TOEFL) score of at least 100 (internet) or 600 (paper test), or an official IELTS Academic Format score of at least 7.0, in addition to submitting GRE scores, if these scores fall below the minimum acceptable scores.
 The test date of the TOEFL or IELTS scores must not be more than two years preceding the date of application to Fuller.

-Applications for admission including transcripts, references, and GRE and TOEFL scores, must be received by January 2.
+Applications for admission, including transcripts, references, and GRE and TOEFL scores, must be received by January 2.
 Notification of a decision is sent out by March 15.
 During the application process, applicants are encouraged to contact faculty members with whom they would like to work to discuss their interests.
 Decisions concerning acceptance and appointment of mentors are made by the CATS Committee.
-Once admission has been granted for a particular year, deferment of matriculation for more than six months is not normally permitted.
+Once admission has been granted for a particular year, deferment of matriculation for more than six months is not permitted.

 Areas of Concentration